xtimk/py-simple-loggen/README.md

 "Mar  2 09:19:41 centos7-64 login: ROOT LOGIN ON tty1"]
 ```

+---

 How many lines do you want to write at one time.
 If you want to increase write speed increase this number
 ```yaml
 no_bulk_lines: 10
 ```

+---

 How many second to wait between writes.
 You can use also float values here.
 For example you can increase this if you want to decrease write speed
 ```yaml
 sleep_time: 1
 ```

+---

 How many lines will be written in total in the log file
 ```yaml
 no_total_lines: 15
 ```

+---

-Flag that if enabled prepends the line number in each log line
+Flag that if enabled prepends the line number in each generated log line

 ```yaml
 prefix_no_lines: True
 ```

+---

 That's it folks!